dberwang/retail-vision-analytics/README.md

 ## 4. The Prototype

-The product is a Flask web app running on an Ubuntu 20.04 server with a Quadro M4000 and 8 CPUs in the cloud.
+The prototype is a Flask web app running on an Ubuntu 20.04 server with a Quadro M4000 and 8 CPUs in the cloud.

 The app presents a form for users to upload a video.
 After upload, the application generates analytics and annotates the video using ByteTrack with YOLOX.
 Finally, a results page allows users to view or download the generated data.
-I use Git, a version control system, to manage and track changes to source code.
-I also included a dockerfile for easy deployment of the app on multiple systems.
+Git was used to manage and track changes to source code.
+A dockerfile was created for easy deployment on multiple systems.

 ## 6. Conclusions